 What should I do if I’m worried about someone close to me?

 - If they are already linked with the service, contact a member of the mental health service, request an earlier appointment, request contact/ visit from the assigned Community Mental Health Nurse.
 They will provide advice and support relevant to your current situation.

 - If they are not linked with our services already, contact your GP, encourage the person to attend or bring them to their GP, or to the Emergency Department.
-You can find GPs and Hospitals on our Map here
+Find a GP in your area

 - National Office for Suicide Prevention gives options for help both within and outside our Community Mental Health Service.

 - If you feel you are in any way at risk from the person (or, on rare occasions have been assaulted or threatened), do not hesitate to contact An Garda Siochana.